Essenceia/essenceia.github.io/content/hft/itch.md

-For example, the `System Event` message, used to signal a market or data feed handler event, has a `Message Type` of `0x53` (`S` in ASCII), a total length of `12` bytes, and follows the format :
+For example, the `System Event` message, used to signal a market or data feed handler event, has a `Message Type` of `0x53` (`S` in ASCII), a total length of `12` bytes, and follows the following format :

 {{< figure
     src="itch/system_event_msg.svg"
     alt="example message"
-    caption="`System Event` message formal, part of `NASDAQ`'s `TotalView-ITCH` version `5.0`"
+    caption="`System Event` message format, part of `NASDAQ`'s `TotalView-ITCH` version `5.0`"
 >}}

 The fields can belong to one of the following four types :
-- `Unisigned integer` : This is the most common type used for message integer fields in messages, and it is represented in big endian.
+- `Unsigned integer` : This is the most common type, used for message integer fields, and it is represented in big endian.
 - `Price` : Integer fields that need to be converted to a fixed point decimal format.
     There are two sub-type for `Price`: `Price(4)` with `4` decimal places and `Price(8)` with `8`.
-- `ASCII` : Text field that are left-justified and padded on the right with spaces.
+- `ASCII` : Text fields that are left-justified and padded on the right with spaces.
-- `Timestamp` : A `6`-byte unsigned integer representing nanoseconds elapsed since midnight.
+- `Timestamp` : A `6`-byte unsigned integer representing the number of nanoseconds elapsed since midnight.

 ## Automatic generation

-Because there is no single `ITCH` protocol message format, and because the `RTL` code for the decoder is painfully repetitive  I have decided to automatically generate the majority of the `verilog` code for this module.
+Because there is no single `ITCH` protocol message format, and because the `RTL` code for the decoder is painfully repetitive, I have decided to automatically generate the majority of the `verilog` code for this module.